 We’re here to celebrate what’s great about SE7, as well as discussing what’s not so great.
 We don’t usually cover crime, collisions or fires simply because others are better-placed to do that.
 But we do try to tell you what’s on, what’s happening, and what you can do to make this a better place.
 We’re not here to boost people’s house prices – we’re here to tell you things you didn’t know.

 Contribute to the Charlton Champion

-We’d love to hear from a wider range of contributors: if you’ve news, or strong views about anything in Charlton (if it’s SE7, it’s in) or its immediate surrounds – whether it be an event, a review, a campaign, praise, an idea, a gripe, or a piece of local history – please feel free to comment or contribute.
+We’d love to hear from new contributors: if you’ve news, or strong views about anything in Charlton (if it’s SE7, it’s in) or its immediate surrounds – whether it be an event, a review, a campaign, praise, an idea, a gripe, or a piece of local history – please get in touch.

 How can you help?

 Firstly, you can help support the site by becoming a member – visit patreon.com/charltonchampion.